Mona B

 Interview with the CEO

-• First the waste clothes are sorted by the color by the workers so they don’t need to be re-dyed which saves millions of litres of water and prevents contamination of water.
+First the waste clothes are sorted based on color by the workers so they don’t need to be re-dyed, which saves millions of liters of water and prevents it’s contamination.

-• The recycled yarn is too weak to be spun hence a virgin fibre such as polyester is added to give it strength which is mixed in the carding machine to blend it completely with the recycled fiber.
-By continuous spinning it becomes a thick and strong shoddy yarn.
+The recycled yarn is too weak to be spun, hence, a virgin fibre such as polyester is added to give it strength, which is mixed in the carding machine to blend it completely with the recycled fiber.
+By continuous spinning, it becomes thick and strong shoddy yarn.

-This process also makes use of the vegan dyes if they really need to add colour to the product which helps them in reaching the goal of zero carbon emission.
+This process also makes use of the vegan dyes if they really need to add color to the product which helps them in reaching the goal of zero carbon emission.

 From Thread to Trash